 The basic thought is similar to yesterday’s: what I give is returned to me.
 Realizing this is so, let me decide as this day starts, and as every day starts, to offer only what I want.
 Miracles.
 To give a miracle means to see past the illusions of my brothers, and to see them as they really are, as God’s creations.
 It means not to accept and support the image my brother has of himself as a limited ego, a tiny fragment of mind trapped in a body.
 Instead, I see him as an unlimited being of spirit, magnificent in glory.
 In Chapter 8 of the Text we are told:

-But when you look upon a brother as a physical entity, his power and glory are "lost" to you and so are yours.…Do not see him this way for your own salvation, which must bring him his.
-Do not allow him to belittle himself in your mind, but give him freedom from his belief in littleness, and thus escape from yours.
-(T-8.VII.5:3, 5-6)
+When you look upon a brother as a physical entity, his power and glory are lost to you and so are yours….Do not see him this way for your own salvation, which must bring him his.
+Do not allow him to belittle himself in your mind, but give him freedom from his belief in littleness, and escape from yours.
+(T-8.VI.6:3, 5-6)